Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ### description
 [&#8593;](#top)

-The `description` field is the most important for the discoverability of the data since it's the one used to match terms from users.
+The `description` field is the most important for the discoverability of the data since it is the one used to match terms from users.

 It is up to you to provide the most relevant description allowing to match the entry, but keep in mind that the more precise the description is, better the ranking in the search tool would be.

-Since the search tool is based on Elasticsearch, it relies on Apache Lucene indexes and the ranking will be related to the term frequency/inverse document frequency (the used algorithm is currently BM25).
-That means an entry having a description with a searched term appearing several times inside it but very rarely in all other documents, will be likely returned with a high score.
-You can get more info on [similarity](https://www.elastic.co/blog/found-similarity-in-elasticsearch) in Elasticsearch.
+The search tool is based on Elasticsearch.
+It therefore relies on Apache Lucene indexes in which the ranking is related to the term frequency/inverse document frequency (the used algorithm is currently BM25).
+That means that an entry having a description with a searched term appearing several times inside it but very rarely in all other documents will be likely returned with a high score.
+You can get more information on [similarity in Elasticsearch](https://www.elastic.co/blog/found-similarity-in-elasticsearch).

-Also, be aware that we are adding all fields contents to the content of the description when integrating the data before indexation so that the name of the entry, its species etc... can be searched.
+Also, be aware that we are adding all the other fields contents to the content of the description when preparing the data for indexation so that the name of the entry, its species etc... can be searched.
 It is therefore not necessary to add them explicitly in the description.

 >>>
 Note: be aware that all the data you provide in the file should be open access.